jmfieldman/Mortar/README.md

 [view.m_sides, view.m_bottom, view.m_height] |=| [container, container, 200]
 ```

-> This README reflects the updated syntax and constants used in the Swift 3 Mortar release.
+#### Updating from a version prior to v1.1?
+Read this!

-> For the Swift 2.x documentation, refer to the ```README_SWIFT2.md``` file.
+> A change in the default Mortar constraint priority took effect in v1.1.
+Please read the README_DEFAULTS.md file for more information.

 # Why?